edgelesssys/marblerun.sh/content/docs/reference/coordinator.md

 ### /status

-For returning the current state of the coordinator.
+For returning the current state of the Coordinator.

 ##### GET
 **Returns**: